-This appendix contains information about the 8520 peripheral interface adapters.

-8520 Complex Interface Adaptor (CIA) Chips

-Each Amiga system contains two 8520 Complex Interface Adaptor (CIA) chips.
+This appendix contains information about the 8520 Complex Interface Adapter (CIA) chips which handle the serial, parallel, keyboard and other Amiga I/O activities.
+Each Amiga system contains two 8520 Complex Interface Adapter (CIA) chips.
 Each chip has 16 general purpose input/output pins, plus a serial shift register, three timers, an output pulse pin and an edge detection input.
-In the Amiga system various tasks are assigned to the chip's capabilities.
+In the Amiga system various tasks are assigned to the chip's capabilities as follows: